 Expectations and acceptance

-For many families this summer will be different.
 With some restrictions still in place, and lots of clubs and activities still closed, you and your children might feel fed up or disappointed.
-Talking about your expectations and accepting what’s possible can help you all have a better summer.
+Talking about your expectations and accepting what’s possible can help you all.

 Focus on what you can do

 Right now, it’s easy to focus on the things we’re not allowed to do.
-There might be something your child really wants to do that’s still restricted – like going to the swimming pool.
+There might be something your child really wants to do that’s still restricted.
 Acknowledge their disappointment and let them know you know it’s tough.
 Taking the time to talk about it will help your child feel heard and can help them feel a bit better.

 Don’t stay focussed on the things you’re missing.
 Talk with your child about the fun things you can do and what they might enjoy.
 For lots of children (and adults!) spending time with friends helps us feel better – set up some playdates and they might forget they’re not at the pool.
 Your child might feel a bit nervous about seeing other people, and that’s OK too.
 Ask your children what they would enjoy.